 Research at GW4 institutions other than the student’s home institution will be supported through the RTSG and Flexible Funding Supplement, which will be made available to the student and the lead supervisor via the host institution.

 Please note that it will be the responsibility of the supervisory team to manage the funds across institutions to ensure costs are within budget.
-Co-supervisory institutions will not receive a portion of tuition fees.
+Co-supervisory institutions will not receive a portion of the tuition fees.

-Costs against these budgets are claimed in retrospect and further information regarding the financial arrangements for the DTP will be sent to the lead supervisor and student should the project be successful.
+Costs against these budgets are claimed in retrospect and further information regarding the financial arrangements for the DTP will be sent to the lead supervisor and their student should the project be successful.

 What training will the DTP provide?

 A core set of basic research skills consistent with those recommended by the MRC and a training needs analysis form (TNA) has been introduced by the DTP.
 All students are required to record their projected training plans and progress in completing these on their TNA, which will be shared with supervisors and the DTP Management.
-Supervisors will be required to undertake a Training Needs Analysis with their student on a regular basis and use entries by the student into their form to record this.
+Supervisors will be required to undertake a Training Needs Analysis with their student on a regular basis and use the form to record this.
 Periodic review of the TNA record will be reviewed by supervisors and the DTP to ensure that arrangements and progression are satisfactory.

 Online Core Training

 An Online Core Training Course has been developed with 30 elements over 3 modules which covers all aspects of the agreed DTP research skills.
-As specified in the Supervisor Expectations document on our website, it is a requirement of GW4 BioMed2 MRC DTP that supervisors agree to contribute to student training, including facilitating the online training.
+As specified in the Supervisor Expectations document on our website, it is a requirement of the GW4 BioMed2 MRC DTP that supervisors agree to contribute to student training, including facilitating the online training.

 Basic core-skills training as defined by the DTP may be provided at institutional level (research ethics and integrity, statistical approaches, presentation skills, etc.), via the DTP Online Core Training Course modules or through a mixture of both, so long as all areas are covered.
 Students can request exemption from duplicated elements of the online core skills training programme if they can provide evidence of having completed them elsewhere.